-Additives found in many drinks intended for human consumption can be very harmful and even deadly to dogs.
+Additives found in many drinks intended for human consumption can be very harmful and even dangerous to dogs.
 Remember that our drinks are designed for us, we are much larger and have a different makeup than dogs.

 If the tea is decaffeinated and contains no additives it may be safe to give it to your dog.
 Caffeine is a stimulant and can increase your dog’s heart rate and affect their nervous system.

-Every dog will react differently to different substances just like humans, it’s best to give them just a little bit of Peppermint tea to see if they are able to handle it.
-Some dogs may have allergies to ingredients found in Peppermint tea so be on the lookout for any adverse effects.
+Every dog will react differently to different substances just like humans, it’s best to give them just a little bit of Peppermint Tea to see if they are able to handle it.
+Some dogs may have allergies to ingredients found in Peppermint Tea so be on the lookout for any adverse effects.

-Can tea kill dogs?
+Can tea be harmful to dogs?

-Peppermint tea can be a nice relatively safe occasional treat for your dogs, but you should make sure it’s the decaffeinated type as caffeinated tea has the potential to cause heart palpitations, tremors, lung failure, seizures, and vomiting in dogs if too much is given at once or over time.
+Peppermint Tea can be a nice relatively safe occasional treat for your dogs, but you should make sure it’s the decaffeinated type as caffeinated tea has the potential to cause heart palpitations, tremors, lung failure, seizures, and vomiting in dogs if too much is given at once or over time.

 You should avoid all sources of caffeine when feeding your dog and stick to normal everyday water as their main source of liquid.